VimalsCode/PeopleCounterApp/WRITEUP.md

 After handling framework-agnostic Intermediate Representation (IR) format, the Inference Engine consumes the IR to perform inference.The initial model performance deals with the batching which impacts computational aspect during inference.The model inference was performed with single input.

 The size of the model pre- and post-conversion is mentioned here.
 For pre-conversion frozen_inference_graph.pb is considered and for post-conversion frozen_inference_graph.xml is considered.
+It is visible to note that the usage of OpenVino IR yields compressed size.
 Model | Type | size
 ------------ | ------------- | -------------
 ssd_mobilenet_v2_coco | original | 67 MB